mailgun/holster/README.md

 # Holster
 A place to holster mailgun's golang libraries and tools

-## Bunker
-Bunker is a key/value store library for efficiently storing large chunks of data into a cassandra cluster.
- Bunker provides support for encryption, compression and data signing See the [bunker readme](https://github.com/mailgun/holster/blob/master/bunker/README.md) for details

 ## Clock
 A drop in (almost) replacement for the system `time` package to make scheduled events deterministic in tests.
 See the [clock readme](https://github.com/mailgun/holster/blob/master/clock/README.md) for details